youngker/apparmor-wiki/AppArmorDelegation.md

 It is important to understand that delegation is in AppArmor is composed of several components.
 That can be decomposed in different ways.

+object vs. rule
-object based - when an object (file handle, socket, ...) is delegated between tasks. rule based - when rules are passed between
+* object based - when an object (file handle, socket, ...) is delegated between tasks.
+* rule based - when rules are used to extend what a task can do

+Policy directed vs. Application directed
-Policy directed (implicit) - the delegation is specified by rules in policy Application directed (explicit) - the application takes action to delegate some authority
+* Policy directed (implicit) - the delegation is specified by rules in policy
+* Application directed (explicit) - the application takes action to delegate some authority

+Temporary vs. Permanent
+* Temporary - temporary delegation only last the life time the task the delegation was made to.
+Object based delegation is always temporary, where rule based delegation may be temporary or permanent.
+* Permanent - permanent delegation is always rule based and is a way of extending a profile permanently.
+Permanent delegation is the only form of delegation that is not strictly task based.

+??? dynamic includes

 ## Availability of Delegation